 I have been blessed to have a child that has never really slept well at night.She wasn't a great sleeper as a baby and now at 7 years old she really still isn't that great.
 I have also been blessed to have a child who does sleep well.
 Always has.
 The biggest challenge has been that the child that doesn't sleep well is my first born.
 New parents and a new, non-sleeping, baby are not a good mix.
 We naturally thought she would grow out of it, she never really has.
 I have often wondered how much of a role my husband and I played in our daughter's poor sleeping routine.
 Then our second daughter was born, a naturally good sleeper from the get-go and that kind of threw my theory out the window.

-I recently had the pleasure of asking a sleep expert about sleep and soothing babies.
+I had the pleasure of asking a sleep expert about sleep and soothing babies.
 Dr. Heather Pizzo, The Baby Sleep Coach, has some great tips and advice for new and old parents.
-I know these tips are helping me to make changes and improvements, I hope they are helpful for you too.
+I know these tips helped me to make changes and improvements, I hope they are helpful for you too.

 THE BABY SLEEP COACH’S 7 MAGIC INGREDIENTS FOR SLEEP